kisalthennakoon/ChatBot/README.md

 # Friendly Chatbot with Neural Network

-This project implements a friendly chatbot using a neural network and the bag-of-words method for pattern encoding.
+This project implements a friendly chatbot using a neural network.
 The chatbot is trained to recognize user intents and provide friendly responses based on the trained model.
 It includes a simple interface for easy interaction.

 ## Table of Contents